Critical chain project management: Buffers & resources

 • Host event

-While these are still steps to the critical path, there are some tasks in a feeding chain that must happen in tandem with the critical path.
+While these are steps on the critical path, some tasks in a feeding chain must happen in tandem.
 For example, before sending out party invitations, the team needs to decide who to invite.
-Before hosting the event, they need to purchase decorations according to the theme, and set up the event.
-These are all examples of tasks that are in a feeding chain.
+Before hosting the event, they need to purchase decorations and set up.
+These are all feeding chain tasks.

 The resource buffers

 Buffers are safeguards built into the resources of the critical chain to ensure a project runs smoothly.
-Like bumpers in a bowling lane, these buffers are designed to give projects extra wiggle room in the event that something doesn't go according to plan.
+Like bumpers in a bowling lane, these buffers give projects extra wiggle room when something doesn't go according to plan.

 There are three types of buffers commonly used in the critical chain project management methodology:

 • Project buffers: The extra time that's placed between the final task and the end of the project.
-Adding an extra chunk of time before the expected due date gives team members a chance to catch up on any outstanding project tasks they couldn’t get to earlier.
+Adding an extra buffer before the expected due date gives team members a chance to catch up on any outstanding project tasks they couldn't get to earlier.

 • Feeding buffers: The extra time that's placed between the feeding chain (also known as the non-critical chain) and the critical chain.
-Adding this buffer into the timeline prevents any delays from the feeding chain affecting the critical chain.
+Adding this buffer to the timeline prevents delays in the feeding chain from affecting the critical chain.

-• Resource buffers: These are literal resources you set aside in case the critical chain is in need of extra supplies—like extra team members to have on hand, additional equipment, or help from a third-party.
+• Resource buffers: These are literal resources you set aside in case the critical chain needs extra supplies, such as team members to have on hand, additional equipment, or help from a third party.

 4 steps for using the critical chain project management process

-If you’re new to using the critical chain project management process, try these four steps to get you started.
+If you're new to critical chain project management, try these four steps to get started.

 Create a critical path method template